bahrus/carbon-copy/README.md

 Copy HTML Template into DOM

-## Install the Polymer-CLI

 There are a number of scenarios where a snippet of HTML must be copied (repeatedly) into the DOM tree.
 This is partly what the Template Element [was designed for:](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/template)

 >  Think of a template as a content fragment that is being stored for subsequent use in the document.
 While the parser does process the contents of the \<template\> element while loading the page, it does so only to ensure that those contents are valid; the element's contents are not rendered, however.

 Out of the box, the template must be imported programmatically.
 This can disrupt the flow when inspecting a document.

-The carbon copy element, \<carbon-copy\> or \<c-c\> for short, allows one to declaratively copy contents from an external HTML template into the tag's innerHTML.
+The carbon copy element, \<carbon-copy\> or \<c-c\> for short, allows one to declaratively copy contents from an external HTML template (or one already defined in the main document) into the tag's innerHTML.

 The syntax for this element, at its simplest level, is as follows: